John Mills: Early life

-John Mills was born on 22 February 1908 in North Elmham, Norfolk, the son of Edith Mills (née Baker), a theatre box office manager, and Lewis Mills, a mathematics teacher.
+John Mills was born in North Elmham, Norfolk, the son of Edith Mills (née Baker), a theatre box office manager, and Lewis Mills, a mathematics teacher.

 Mills was born at Watts Naval School, where his father was a master.
 He spent his early years in the village of Belton where his father was the headmaster of the village school.
 He first felt the thrill of performing at a concert in the school hall when he was six years old.
 He then lived in a modest house on Gainsborough Road, Felixstowe, Suffolk, until 1929.
 His elder sister was Annette Mills, remembered as presenter of BBC Television's Muffin the Mule (1946–55).

 He was educated at Balham Grammar School in London, Sir John Leman High School in Beccles and Norwich High School for Boys, where it is said that his initials can still be seen carved into the brickwork on the side of the building in Upper St Giles Street.
 Upon leaving school he worked as a clerk at a corn merchant's, R & W Paul & Sons, in Ipswich before finding employment in London as a commercial traveller for the Sanitas Disinfectant Company.